Homogeneous linear intrinsic constraints in the stationary manifold of a $G$-invariant potential: Examples

 as the stationary point of $\Vt$ (\ref{eq:eg62}).
 We have $\Ht=\Ha=D_6'$ and $\Tt=\Sa/\Ha=1$.
 To obtain $\varphiot(\ct)$ as a minimum, we rewrite $\Vt$ in the form

 This potential has $4$ arbitrary constants $r(\ct)$, $k_1(\ct)$, $k_2(\ct)$ and $k_3(\ct)$, which are functions of the four coefficients $\ct$.

-The HLICs in $\varphiot(\ct)$ (\ref{eq:eg6min}) correspond to $\text{fix}(D_6')^\perp$ which is the space spanned by $(1,1,1)^\T$, $ i(1,1,1)^\T$, $(1,\ob,\om)^\T$, $i(1,\ob,\om)^\T$ and $i(1,\om, \ob)^\T$, where we have conveniently used complex numbers to represent the six-component real vectors as we did in E.g.~\ref{sec:egfive}.
+The HLICs in $\varphiot(\ct)$ (\ref{eq:eg6min}) correspond to $\text{fix}(D_6')^\perp$ which is the space spanned by $\frac{1}{\sqrt{3}}(1,1,1)^\T$, $ \frac{i}{\sqrt{3}}(1,1,1)^\T$, $\frac{1}{\sqrt{3}}(1,\ob,\om)^\T$, $\frac{i}{\sqrt{3}}(1,\ob,\om)^\T$ and $\frac{i}{\sqrt{3}}(1,\om, \ob)^\T$, where we have conveniently used complex numbers to represent the six-component real vectors as we did in Example~\ref{sec:egfive}.
 There are five independent HLICs in (\ref{eq:eg6min}) as opposed to four in (\ref{eq:eg5min}) because the symmetries determine every degree of freedom, including the overall phase in (\ref{eq:eg6min}).
 Even though we have used real complex numbers in our analysis, real and complex representations are distinct from the point of view of the representation theory.
-The multiplet $\varphi$ appearing in E.g.~\ref{sec:egfive} is a three-dimensional complex representation of $S_4\times Z_3$ while that appearing here in E.g.~\ref{sec:egsix} is a six-dimensional real representation of $S_4\times Z_3\rtimes Z^c_2$.
+The multiplet $\varphi$ appearing in Example~\ref{sec:egfive} is a three-dimensional complex representation of $S_4\times Z_3$ while that appearing here in Example~\ref{sec:egsix} is a six-dimensional real representation of $S_4\times Z_3\rtimes Z^c_2$.

 The multiplet $\varphi^{2\alpha}$ vanishes at $\varphiot(\ct)$ (\ref{eq:eg6min}).
 This implies that, by corollary B, the term $|\varphi^{2\alpha}|^2$ is compatible with $\Ht=D_6'$.
 Therefore, we obtain